ElyHunt/ARPetsPortfolioMirror/proposal.md

 ### Minimum Viable Product statement

-An AR application that has a virtual pet that interacts with the environment and user by knowing the user's location, fetching a thrown virtual ball (or a beer from the AR fridge :beer:), avoiding obstacles,sleeping, eating, and moving through its environment.
+An AR application that has a virtual pet that interacts with the environment and user by knowing the user's location, fetching a thrown virtual ball (or a beer from the AR fridge :beer:), avoiding obstacles, playing, sleeping, eating, and moving through its environment.

 ### Base Features

-- Raise pet through life cycle (rewards and consequences :broken_heart:)
+- Raise pet through its life cycle (rewards :dog: and consequences :skull:)
-- Feed and play with pet
+- Feed and play with pet, manage happiness/hunger/resources
-- Teach pet tricks over time
+- Teach the pet tricks over time
-- Toys/items for pet in environment persist
+- Toys/items for pet persist in the environment

 ### Stretch Features/Ideas